Population Health Research Brief Series

 Launched in February 2019, our Population Health Research Brief Series highlights pressing health topics.
 Written by the Center’s staff, Graduate Fellows, Faculty Affiliates, and community partners, this series will inform you on happenings in our local community as well as illustrate issues and trends relating to social determinants of population health.
 Sign up for the Population Health Research Brief Series here.

-Over the past several months, our team has been identifying community needs surrounding social wellness.
+Over the past several months, our team has been identifying community needs surrounding well-being.
 In the preliminary stages, we conducted an expansive literature review on social determinants of health.
-Now, we are developing a comprehensive survey based on validated measures to assess individual’s perceptions of his or her social wellness.
+Now, we are developing a comprehensive survey based on validated measures to assess individual’s perceptions of his or her overall well-being.
 We will use the results of the survey to inform the creation of a new Healthy Monday initiative.